ibm-cloud-docs/Cloudant/api/capacity.md

 - Set the target provisioned throughput capacity setting.
 - View the current consumption of provisioned throughput capacity used.

-For more information, see the [provisioned throughput capacity](/docs/services/Cloudant?topic=cloudant-ibm-cloud-public#provisioned-throughput-capacity) documentation on how capacity is allocated and consumed in {{site.data.keyword.cloudant_short_notm}} as well as how to view and change the capacity in the UI.
+For more information, see the [provisioned throughput capacity](/docs/services/Cloudant?topic=cloudant-ibm-cloud-public#provisioned-throughput-capacity) documentation about how {{site.data.keyword.cloudant_short_notm}} allocates and consumes capacity, as well as how to view and change the capacity in the UI.

 The Capacity API requires either {{site.data.keyword.cloudant_short_notm}} legacy auth admin role or IAM Manager role to access the API endpoints.
-The following curl examples are omitting the authentication aspect for simplicity.
+The following curl examples omit the authentication aspect for simplicity.
 See the [authentication overview](/docs/services/Cloudant?topic=cloudant-connecting#authentication-overview) section for more details on using both types of authentication.
 {: note}

 ## View the current and target provisioned throughput capacity setting
 {: #view-current-and-target-capacity-setting}

 Use a GET to the `_api/v2/user/capacity/throughput` endpoint to see what amount of provisioned throughput capacity is allocated to the {{site.data.keyword.cloudant_short_notm}} instance and what is the target provisioned throughput capacity.
 When you change the target capacity, the current capacity asynchronously changes to meet the target capacity.
-The amount of time it takes for the current capacity to match the target capacity depends on the size of the capacity change and the amount of data that is stored in the {{site.data.keyword.cloudant_short_notm}} instance.
+The amount of time it takes for the current capacity to match the target capacity depends on the size of the capacity change and the amount of data stored in the {{site.data.keyword.cloudant_short_notm}} instance.
 The capacity change is complete when the current and target capacity is the same.

 -   **Method**: `GET`
 -   **Path**: `_api/v2/user/capacity/throughput`